 The Samsung Q800T carries a less aggressive version of the wide viewing angle technology Samsung introduced in 2019.
 This doesn’t deliver as expansive effective viewing angles, but reduces the reduction in resolution the technology caused last year.

 The QE65Q800T’s affordability by 8K standards hasn’t compromised its connections.
 There are still four HDMIs, three USBs and the usual Bluetooth/Wi-Fi wireless options.
-With the Xbox Series X and PS5 round the corner, it’s also good to find one of the HDMIs able to handle 4K at 120Hz and variable refresh rates – as well as 8K at 60Hz.
+With the Xbox Series X and PS5, it’s also good to find one of the HDMIs able to handle 4K at 120Hz and variable refresh rates – as well as 8K at 60Hz.
 Though it’s a shame that at least one other HDMI isn’t equally well specified.

 As well as the VRR and 4K/120Hz support, the QE65Q800T caters for gamers with a class-leadingly low input lag figure of barely 10ms in its Game mode; automatic low latency mode switching when a game source is detected; a special motion processor for games that reduces judder without heavily increasing input lag; and a mode that can brighten dark picture areas without impacting the rest, to help you spot enemies lurking in the shadows.